TeslaCurl

 end

-Tesla executes middlewares in order, meaning Tesla.Middleware.Curl should come after other middlewares that modify the request or response.
+Tesla executes middlewares in list order for requests (top-to-bottom), meaning Tesla.Middleware.Curl should come after other middlewares that modify the request.
 For example, if you are using Tesla.Middleware.Headers and Tesla.Middleware.JSON:

 defmodule HelloWorld do